 enum Purpose {

-TREATMENT, // direct medical care
+TREATMENT, // direct treatment

 PAYMENT, // insurance and payment operations

-HEALTHCARE_OPS, // operational activity
+HEALTHCARE_OPS, // operational activities

 RESEARCH, // medical research

-QUALITY_IMPROVEMENT, // service quality improvement
+QUALITY_IMPROVEMENT, // quality improvement

-CARE_COORDINATION // treatment coordination
+CARE_COORDINATION // care coordination

 }